 A substantial portion of our total operating revenues is derived from a small number of customers.
 Approximately 64% of our revenues for the year ended December 31, 2004 were derived from ten customers.
 Our largest domestic customer is Cingular Wireless, which merged with AT&T Wireless in October 2004.
 The combined revenues of Cingular Wireless and AT&T Wireless represented approximately 14% of our total revenues for the year ended December 31, 2004.
 Verizon Wireless represented approximately 12% of our revenues for the year ended December 31, 2004, and Sprint PCS and Nextel, which announced their merger plans in December 2004, had combined revenues that would have represented approximately 10% of our total revenues for the year ended December 31, 2004.
 Our largest international customer is Iusacell Celular, which is an affiliate of TV Azteca.
 Iusacell Celular accounted for approximately 5% of our total revenues for the year ended December 31, 2004.
-TV Azteca also owns a minority interest in Unefon, which is our second largest customer in Mexico and accounted for approximately 3% of our total revenues for the year ended December 31, 2004.
 In addition, we received \$14.3 million in interest income, net, from TV Azteca for the year ended December 31, 2004.
 If any of these customers were unwilling or unable to perform their obligations under our agreements with them, our revenues, results of operations, and financial condition could be adversely affected.